yuridmayerpro/unreal-mcp/Docs/Tools/editor_tools.md

 ## Error Handling

-All command responses include a "success" field indicating whether the operation succeeded, and an optional "message" field with details in case of failure.
+All command responses include a "status" field indicating whether the operation succeeded, and an optional "message" field with details in case of failure.

 ```json
 {